Reviews You Can Rely On

 Not great for big feet

 The Renpho Bluetooth Body Fat is a sleek, easy-to-use digital smart scale with a great app and accurate overall performance; we found a standard deviation of just 0.2 lbs over a series of 5 bodyweight measurements.
 The 400 lb weight limit is on the higher end (although not as high as the 440 lbs limit on the EatSmart Precision Plus), so it can accommodate more users.
 Setup is a breeze, as it easily pairs with the app.
-In fact, this extra feature is one of our favorite features of this scale, tying with the Wyze X for the top score in our app evaluation tests.
-Our team describes the Renpho app as “very obvious and easy to get to navigate,” and its host of smart features will quickly and easily get you up and running in your quest for fitness and health tracking.
+This extra feature is one of our favorite features of this scale, tying with the Wyze X for the top score in our app evaluation tests.
+Our team describes the Renpho app as “very obvious and easy to navigate,” its host of smart features will quickly and easily get you up and running in your quest for fitness and health tracking.
 It offers wide platform compatibility and works with Samsung Health, Apple Health, Google Fit, and Fitbit.
-The scale itself is comparably priced to other smart models but can almost always be found at a discount from different retailers, so it may offer a more approachable price.
+The scale is comparably priced to other smart models but can almost always be found at a discount from different retailers, so it may offer a more approachable price.

 The Renpho Bluetooth Body Fat, while awesome, does have a few minor drawbacks that may or may not affect your buying decision.
 For instance, it does not display weight units in stones, which may affect Irish and British users.
 Additionally, the 11" x 11" platform is just average in size, so isn't the best choice for users with larger feet, and it won't take readings with socks on.
 Another equally worthy option is the Eufy Smart Scale C1.
 We consider the app for the Eufy to be almost as functional, with a host of similar features, and the overall measurement accuracy is a bit higher than the Renpho.
 However, minor caveats aside, the Renpho Body Fat is an exceptionally capable scale that will help you easily and accurately track your health and fitness journey.